op-rt/SAS/README.md

 For lack of a name this algorithm will be referred to as "Stream And Scan" (SAS).

 This version contains several adaptations:
+- Designed for the "complete case" (self-intersection within one set)
 - Simplified median approximation mechanism
 - Pre-allocated arrays for storing results
 - Numba JIT compilation for performance
 - Parallelized operations

-This version is designed to take a single array of AABBs, addressing only the "complete case" (self-intersection within one set).
-However, the entry function can be easily extended to handle the "bipartite case" (intersection between two different sets of boxes) with minimal modifications.
+Note: the entry function can be easily extended to handle the "bipartite case" (intersection between two different sets of boxes) with minimal modifications.

 ## Example